Coal plant forced to remain open because of energy “emergency” hasn’t generated any power

 Coal power is costly

-Even though the plant hasn’t been running, the cost of keeping it open is likely to end up on consumers’ electricity bills, said Kelly.
+Even though the plant hasn’t been running, the cost of keeping it open is likely to up on consumers’ electricity bills, said Kelly.

 “Keeping this plant online and ready to generate power at a moment’s notice is likely costing hundreds of thousands of dollars every day,” said Kelly.
 “The operator would have had to ship in more coal, pay staff to be on site and make repairs to equipment, which wouldn’t have happened if the plant had been allowed to shut down as planned.”
 The Centralia plant isn’t the only aging power plant racking up needless costs.
-Since May, the Trump Department of Energy has ordered five coal-fired power plants and one oil and gas plant to remain open past their planned retirement dates.
+Since May 2025, the Trump Department of Energy has ordered at least five coal-fired power plants and one oil and gas plant to remain open past their planned retirement dates.

 One of them, the Campbell coal-fired power plant in Michigan, costs a staggering $600,000 a day to keep open.
 That’s a net cost, accounting for what the plant recoups by selling the power it generates.
 Since May 2025, when it was first ordered to remain operational, keeping Campbell open has cost $180 million.
 Campbell has already filed costs to be distributed across its customers in 11 states.